blmaier/fzf-git.sh/README.md

       syntax-highlighted file previews
     * Git v2.42.0 or later is required for the `git for-each-ref` binding
 1. Source [fzf-git.sh](https://raw.githubusercontent.com/junegunn/fzf-git.sh/main/fzf-git.sh) file from your .bashrc or .zshrc
+    * For fish, download `fzf-git.sh` and `fzf-git.fish` into the same directory and source fzf-git.fish from your ~/.config/fish/config.fish

 Usage
 -----